lankastersky/architectural-stacks/machine-learning.md

 - inexpensive device that is easy to setup and experiment with.
 - built using Python
 - connects to the Google Assistant or Cloud Speech-to-Text service
+- best results in speech recognition (when using with Google Assistant)
 - https://github.com/google/aiyprojects-raspbian/tree/aiyprojects/src/examples
 - https://github.com/google/voice-iot-maker-demo/